michaelsenapon/alx-system_eng/0x02-shell_redirections/README.md

-script that displays the third line of the file iacta 7-file creates a file name with special characters 8-cwd_state is a script that stdout into ls_cwd_content file the command ls -la
+script that displays the third line of the file iacta 7-file creates a file name with special characters 8-cwd_state is a script that stdout into ls_cwd_content file the command ls -la 9-duplicate_last_line is a script that duplicates the last line of a file